-The Language of Buildings is a three-year joint project sponsored by the DFG which has been running since November 2018, led by Prof. Dr. Gunnar Brands (Halle-Wittenberg) and Prof. Dr. Marietta Horster (Mainz).
+The Language of Buildings was a three-year joint project sponsored by the DFG which had been running from November 2018 to April 2022, led by Prof. Dr. Gunnar Brands (Halle-Wittenberg) and Prof. Dr. Marietta Horster (Mainz).

-Our main cooperation partners are Prof. G. Greatrex (Ottawa), Prof. Dr. M. Meier (Tübingen), Prof. Dr. H. Leppin (Frankfurt), Dr. F. Montinaro (Tübingen), Prof. Dr. R. Pfeilschifter (Würzburg), and Prof. Dr. G. Makris (Münster).
-We also cooperate institutionally with the Leibniz-ScienceCampus Mainz Byzantium between Orient and Occident, the Malalas project in Tübingen, and the Anecdota project in Würzburg.
+Our main cooperation partners were Prof. G. Greatrex (Ottawa), Prof. Dr. M. Meier (Tübingen), Prof. Dr. H. Leppin (Frankfurt), Dr. F. Montinaro (Tübingen), Prof. Dr. R. Pfeilschifter (Würzburg), and Prof. Dr. G. Makris (Münster).
+We also cooperated institutionally with the Leibniz-ScienceCampus Mainz/Frankfurt Byzantium between Orient and Occident, the Malalas project in Tübingen, and the Anecdota project in Würzburg.

 Aims